Skip to main content

 How to get a lower mortgage rate

 Your mortgage rate is an important part of your home loan.
-Getting a lower mortgage rate starts when you make the decision to become a homeowner.
+Getting a lower mortgage rate can start before you even decide you want to be a homeowner.
 Building a good credit history and making responsible financial decisions will show lenders you’re a responsible borrower.
 When you begin searching for a mortgage loan, shop around to see which lenders are offering the best terms.
-As you work with a lender to determine the details of your loan, consider these options to help get a lower rate.

 • Talk to a Home Lending Advisor.
 Talk about your financial situation and the ways your loan type and term can help you get a lower mortgage rate.